eiszapfen2000/tgda/README.md

 For Pierson-Moskowitz and JONSWAP we employ the directional distribution as introduced by Mitsuyasu et al. [Mitsuyasu1975a], and improved by Hasselmann et al. [Hasselmann1980a].
 Donelan and Elfouhaily each incorporate their own directional distribution.

 ## Fourier Transform
 We compute the Discrete Fourier Transform with the single precision variant of [FFTW](http://www.fftw.org).
+The Fast Fourier Transform works fastest on power of two resolution, therefore we restrict the ocean's resolution to such resolutions.

 ## Ocean Surface Rendering
 * Projected Grid [Johanson2004a]